 - Going without a Title if there is a problem with the loan.

-- Interest rates are usually very high.
+- Interest rates can be high.

-Most completely online title lenders also require additional personal information.
+Some completely online title lenders also require additional personal information.
 This usually includes your work address and contact number and several (sometimes as many as 5-6) references.

-The costs of all three types of loans can vary depending on the Interest Rate and fees associated with the loan.
+The costs of online Title loans can vary depending on the Interest Rate and fees associated with the loan.
 In the states where title loans are permitted and regulated, the interest rate is usually capped and the fees are also limited.
-Still, the rates can vary significantly from to state and lender to lender.
+Still, the rates can vary significantly from state to state and lender to lender.

 Over time, the reduced overhead associated with online lenders should bring rates down.
 Unfortunately, convention business rules have not applied to this type of business.
 If they did, several lenders (competitors) within very short distance should have already decreased rates.
 Only time will tell.